 - Add a Comment

 - View the Case History

 To close a case from the Case Detail page, click the Close Case button at the top of page.
 On the next page, use the pull-down menu to change the status of the case to Resolved.
+You may choose to select Abandoned if you no longer wish to work on the case, you have self-solved the issue, or prefer to work on the case during an indefinite time in the future.
+When cases are "closed", they are actually archived and can be re-opened at any time in the future, by Docker or by you.
 Click Submit to finish the process.

-If you need to re-opening a resolved case, add a new comment to the case to change the status from Resolved to Open.
+If you need to re-opening a resolved case, add a new comment to the case to change the status from Resolved to Open or Pending Support.

 What is Supported?